 WV Codes, §157-4-3.4 and 3.5 states, "Notice shall be given to all state agencies and state institutions, and counties and municipalities in the area where such sale is to be made prior to notice to the general public.
 First priority shall be given to state agencies and state institutions and thereafter to the counties and municipalities."
 During testing of disposition of materials and equipment, the Division was unable to provide supporting documentation that notice of the disposition of materials and equipment was given to state agencies and institutions first and counties and municipalities second.
 Per discussion with the Division, the auctioneer sends out the notice of the auction to the state agencies, institutions, counties, and municipalities.
-The Division was able to provide a copy of the advertisement and a receipt of the postage sent, however, we were unable to determine from the receipt to whom the notices were sent.
+Additionally, the Division has policy that other state agencies and institutions are free to approach the Division at any time during the year to make a purchase.

-We recommend that the Division request adequate documentation from the auctioneer in order to show that notice of the disposition of materials and equipment was sent to state agencies and institutions first and counties and municipalities second.
+While the Division appears to have a higher level of availability than is required there is no way to determine that all state, county, and municipal agencies are aware of this policy.
+Therefore, we recommend that the Division request adequate documentation from the auctioneer in order to show that notice of the disposition of materials and equipment was sent to state agencies and institutions first and counties and municipalities second.